MSc Integrative Psychotherapist

 - Work stress and much more.

-In my personal time I enjoy taking walks with nature, particularly where there are trees, streams, ponds or rivers and animals.
-I also enjoy journaling and singing.
+In my personal time I enjoy taking walks in nature, meditative walking, journaling and singing.

-Below is a link which I have written regarding BAME clients and their experience within mental health care:
+Below is a link which I have written for the UKCP magazine (online) about the experience of BAME individuals within mental health care: